 Flowers, who prefers to go by her professional name but is also known by her given name of Amanda Fair, says she has spent some of the scholarship money on art supplies and has earmarked some for graduate school.

-In her artistic statement, Flower described “Ancestral Building” this way: “We live in this colonized world where mainly minorities are disconnected from their childhood and lineage, which can diminish their identities.
+In her artistic statement, Flower described “Ancestral Bridging” this way: “We live in this colonized world where mainly minorities are disconnected from their childhood and lineage, which can diminish their identities.
 However, we all inherently honor our families in unique ways like naturally cooking family recipes or singing all the lyrics from a tune that we remember from our childhood.
 When we place positive intention behind it, the connection can become stronger with identifying self, bringing courage when navigating the real world.”

 She is also currently working on a concept called The Community Gardens, a multidimensional painting of buildings with different communal life moments interacting together on rooftops and within rooms.